Luv(Sic) Hexalogy: Part 2 (2003)

+Part 3 (2005)

-As Luv(Sic) part 2 was completed, Nujabes would message Shing02 for the next installment.
+As Luv(sic) Part 2 was completed, Nujabes would message Shing02 for the next installment.
 Shing02 said the message behind Part 3 would be about the power of music and the need to return to our music roots as individuals to discover this "power".
 Part 3 has also been characterized as "a protest against hip-hop's increasing commercialization".

-Luv(Sic) Part 3 was originally released as the fourth track of Nujabes' album Modal Soul.
+Luv(sic) Part 3 was originally released as the fourth track of Nujabes' album Modal Soul.
 An extended version leaked on the internet featured a third verse, as well as a spoken word intro and outro sampled from Rod McKuen's spoken word album In Search of Eros.
 A snippet of the latter mix was released in Shing02's collaboration with DJ Icewater, For the Tyme Being, as a medley with a duet rendition of Part 1 featuring Emi Meyer.
 On March 1, 2010, a new rendition was released on Shing02's YouTube channel as a tribute to Jeff Resurreccion, a beatboxer and fan of Shing02 who died of cancer in January of that year.
-As part of the Hexalogy compilation, a remastered version with a new vocal take was released in Japan on March 2015 10 years later than the digital release and 1 month after the CD release.
+As part of the Hexalogy compilation, a remastered version with a new vocal take was released in Japan in March 2015 10 years later than the digital release and 1 month after the CD release.
 This mix features a third verse but lacks the Rod McKuen samples or the break without drums heard in the original and leaked versions.
 A remix by Ta-ku is also featured in the single release.
 The vinyl cover was also created by Syu who did the cover for part 2.
-The song is the second in the series to sample the work of Brazilian singer Ivan Lins - the song features a loop from a cover of Tens (Calmaria) Nana Caymmi, with Ivan Lins (the original singer) on the piano.
+The song is the second in the series to sample the work of Brazilian singer Ivan Lins - the song features a loop from a cover of Tens (Calmaria) by Nana Caymmi, with Ivan Lins (the original singer) on the piano.
 The DJ scratching was performed by Spin Master A-1 at Shing02's studio.